timmaina-devhub/Customer-Credit-Risk-Assessment-Model/README.md

 ## Insights
 - Target quality significantly impacts model performance
-- Feature-engineered targets can simulate real-world scenarios
+- Feature-engineered proxy labels can improve learning when real outcomes are unreliable
+- Controlled randomness reduces leakage and improves generalization
-- Tree-based models perform better for nonlinear financial patterns
+- Tree-based models outperform linear models in capturing nonlinear financial risk patterns
+- Precision–recall trade-offs are critical in credit risk, with recall prioritized to minimize financial losses

 ---

 ## Challenges
-- Target leakage and label reliability
+- Detecting and mitigating target leakage
+- Engineering a realistic proxy target without overfitting
-- Balancing performance with interpretability
+- Balancing model performance with interpretability
+- Handling incomplete and informal financial data

 ---

 ## Conclusion
-XGBoost achieved the best balance between precision and recall, making it the most suitable model for identifying high-risk customers.
+This project demonstrates the importance of data quality, feature engineering, and problem framing in credit risk modeling.
+By reconstructing the target variable and improving feature representation, the models achieved realistic and reliable performance.
+XGBoost emerged as the best-performing model, offering a strong balance between identifying high-risk customers and minimizing false positives.

 ---